devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 Image preprocessing is a critical step in preparing images for machine learning models, especially in computer vision tasks.
 It involves a series of techniques aimed at enhancing the quality of images and ensuring that they are in the best format for analysis.
 Here are some key reasons why preprocessing is essential:

-1. **Noise Reduction**: Preprocessing helps to eliminate noise from images, which can interfere with the model's ability to learn meaningful patterns.
+1. Noise Reduction: Preprocessing helps to eliminate noise from images, which can interfere with the model's ability to learn meaningful patterns.
 Techniques such as blurring and filtering can significantly improve image quality.

-2. **Normalization**: Normalizing pixel values ensures that they fall within a specific range (usually 0 to 1 or -1 to 1).
+2. Normalization: Normalizing pixel values ensures that they fall within a specific range (usually 0 to 1 or -1 to 1).
 This standardization helps prevent certain features from dominating others during training, leading to more stable and faster convergence.

-3. **Resizing**: Resizing images to a consistent dimension is crucial because machine learning models typically require fixed input sizes.
+3. Resizing: Resizing images to a consistent dimension is crucial because machine learning models typically require fixed input sizes.
 This ensures that all images are processed uniformly, facilitating batch processing during training.

-4. **Edge Detection**: Techniques like edge detection highlight important features in images by identifying boundaries between different regions.
+4. Edge Detection: Techniques like edge detection highlight important features in images by identifying boundaries between different regions.
 This can enhance the model's ability to recognize objects and patterns.

-5. **Data Augmentation**: Preprocessing can include data augmentation techniques that artificially expand the training dataset by creating variations of existing images.
+5. Data Augmentation: Preprocessing can include data augmentation techniques that artificially expand the training dataset by creating variations of existing images.
 This helps improve model robustness by exposing it to a wider range of inputs.

 #### Python Code Examples for Image Preprocessing Techniques